buffeinstein/PageRank-Explanation-And-Implementation/README.md

 Sparse matrices assume that most of the numbers in the matrix is 0, and so it only stores the location of the non-zeros and their corresponding values.
 We know from looking at our .csv that our 0th website will have two edges to the 1st and second.
 Thus, our matrix will have a 0.5 in the 0th row+1st column and in the 0th row+2nd column.
 That is specificaly the coordinate information stores as the first two values in `indices = [[0, 1], [0, 2], [2, 0]]` !

-However, sparse matrices take in the indices with all of the row-coordinates in one list, and the y-coordinates in the other.
+However, sparse matrices take in the indices with all of the row-coordinates in the 0th list, and the column-coordinates in the first.
 Thankfully, all that takes is a quick transpose!
 Storing that transpose in `i`, we get

 ```
 #an example
-i = [[0, 0, 2],   # Sources
+i = [[0, 0, 2],   # Sources/rows
-     [1, 2, 0]]   # Targets
+     [1, 2, 0]]   # Targets/columns
 ```

 We will store this `i` in the `torch.LongTensor` for compability reasons, so our final code for creating indices: